Thought stopping

-Thought stopping (TS) is a cognitive self-control skill that should be used to counter dysfunctional or distressing thoughts, in hopes of interrupting sequences or chains of problem responses.
-When used with Cognitive Behavioural Therapy (CBT), it can act as a distraction, preventing an individual from focusing on their negative thought.
+Thought stopping is a cognitive self-control skill that can be used to counter dysfunctional or distressing thoughts, by interrupting sequences or chains of problem responses.
+When used with cognitive behavioral therapy, it can act as a distraction, preventing an individual from focusing on their negative thought.
 Patients can replace a problematic thought with a positive one in order to reduce anxiety and worry.
 The procedure uses learning principles, such as counterconditioning and punishment.
-TS can be prescribed to address depression, panic, anxiety and addiction, among other afflictions that involve obsessive thought.
+Thought stopping can be prescribed to address depression, panic, anxiety and addiction, among other afflictions that involve obsessive thought.

 Technique

 The client is asked to list problematic thoughts, worries or obsessions they believe they cannot properly control.
-Each thought is then translated into a statement in the client’s vocabulary.
-The Thought Stopping Survey Schedule (TSSS) is also used, where the client rates the frequency of 51 negative statements occurring.
-The client and a trained therapist will then discuss which thoughts to target and the rationale for eliminating them, as well as understanding that TS can be useful in the future once learnt.
-The therapist would then instruct the client to think of the target statement and signal when the thought begins, to which the therapist would then shout “Stop!”.
-This procedure is repeated at different timings, all of which should cause the client to feel startled or shocked.
-The client will then be told to try and imagine themselves yelling “stop” instead.
+Each thought is then translated into a statement in the client's vocabulary.
+A thought-stopping survey schedule can also be used, through which the client rates the frequency of occurrence of 51 negative statements.
+The client and a trained therapist then discuss which thoughts to target and the rationale for eliminating them, as well as understanding that thought stopping can be useful in the future once learned.
+The therapist then instructs the client to think of the target statement and signal when the thought begins, to which the therapist then shouts, "stop!."
+This procedure is repeated at different intervals, all of which should cause the client to feel startled or shocked.
+The client is then told to try to imagine themselves yelling "stop" instead.
 Through practice, the negative thought should eventually disappear.
-Clients will receive weekly checks on their technique and to ensure that TS is used appropriately and effectively.
+Clients receive weekly checks on their technique and to ensure that thought stopping is used appropriately and effectively.
 Other methods include wearing a rubber band on the wrist and snapping it as punishment when the negative thought occurs.
-The client would also replace their problematic thought with a more positive or productive thought.
-The aim is for clients to be able to carry out this technique on their own, using TS to reduce their problematic thoughts even after their therapy sessions have ended.
+The client also replaces their problematic thought with a more positive or productive thought.
+The aim is for clients to be able to carry out this technique on their own, using thought stopping to reduce their problematic thoughts even after their therapy sessions have ended.

 Evidence

-There has been much empirical evidence of the success of TS in treating various cognitive problems.
+There has been much empirical evidence of the success of thought stopping in treating various cognitive problems.

-Anxiety Problems
+Anxiety problems

-TS has been found to be successful in reducing negative thinking.
-Participants were low-income, single mothers with children aged between 2 and 6 years, all screened and found to be at risk of depression.
-They underwent a cognitive-behavioural group intervention where they learnt to use TS to interrupt negative thinking and replace it with a positive thought.
+Thought stopping has been found to be successful in reducing negative thinking.
+Participants were low-income, single mothers with children aged from 2 to 6 years, all screened and found to be at risk of depression.
+They underwent a cognitive-behavioral group intervention where they learnt to use thought stopping to interrupt negative thinking and replace it with a positive thought.
 At the end of the experiment, participants had shown a decrease in negative thinking, even 6 months after the intervention, thus improving their mental health.

-In another study, two clients with preoccupying thoughts were treated with the use of TS by engaging in neutral thoughts and signaling to the therapist as soon as any disturbing thought occurs.
+In another study, two clients with preoccupying thoughts were treated with the use of thought stopping by engaging in neutral thoughts and signaling to the therapist as soon as any disturbing thought occurs.
 Both clients reported an improvement towards controlling their thoughts, allowing them to better engage in their regular activities.